 Favorite food to cook with?

-Sure, meats are delicious, and any number of seafood and fish items can be turned into a myriad of dishes, but for me, vegetables like squashes, tomatoes, diakon radishes, cucumbers, bok choy, rhubarb, leafy greens, scallions, and shallots can all be used to turn any protein or starch into a delicious meal.
+Sure, meats are delicious, and seafood can create endless amazing dishes.
+But for me, vegetables take the spotlight.
+Squashes, tomatoes, daikon radishes, cucumbers, bok choy, rhubarb, leafy greens, scallions, and shallots can elevate any protein or starch into a fantastic meal.